BPN Vision for Mentoring

 Investing in your staff is an investment in the future of your school.
 By supporting teachers in becoming ITT mentors, you can reap a multitude of benefits.
 These include financial rewards, professional development opportunities, and ultimately, a stronger teaching staff and improved student outcomes.
 Let's explore the specific advantages your school can gain by participating in ITT mentor training.

-- Funding - you can receive between £876 and £1,072 per mentor who completes the initial 20 hours of training and mentors at least one trainee.
+- Funding - you can receive between £876 and £1,072 per mentor who completes the training and mentors at least one trainee.
 This is paid in addition to the usual funding for hosting a trainee.

 -